awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create-cross-account.md

    For more information, see [Start a Pipeline Manually in AWS CodePipeline](pipelines-rerun-manually.md)\.

-1. Sign in to the AWS Management Console with *AccountA* and open the AWS CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.
+1. Sign in to the AWS Management Console with *AccountA* and open the CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.

    The names of all pipelines associated with your AWS account are displayed\.